Ritze03/cs2-linux-optimization/README.md

 VK_KHR_driver_properties : extension revision 1
 ```

 *You are already running ACO.
-Skip ahead to step X.X for further improvements!*
+Skip ahead to step 6 for further improvements!*
 ___
 # 4. Installing the necessary packages for ACO
 Run the following command: